heikeson/http-request-tool/README.md

 ### Bug Reports and Feature Requests
 If you encounter a bug or have a feature request, please open an issue on the GitHub repository.
 Provide as much detail as possible, including steps to reproduce the bug or a clear description of the feature.

-## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file in the repository for more details.